 - Lightly wrap each side of the piece of floss several times around the middle finger of each hand.

 - Carefully maneuver the floss in between the teeth with your index fingers and thumbs.
 Use an up and down, not side-to-side motion.

 - Bring the floss up and down, making sure to go below the gum line, forming a "C" on the side of each tooth (even the back molars — they need a good flossing, too!).

 - Make sure to use clean sections of the floss with each tooth.

-So, now that you’ve got the method down, you need the proper tools!
-As you stroll along the oral health isle at your local drugstore or market, do you “wax on” or “wax off”?
-Both waxed and unwaxed floss are equally good at cleaning the gunk from between your choppers, but the waxed variety may make it easier.
-Additionally, for that good, clean feeling, opt for wider floss (however, some floss is better than no floss!).
+So, now that you’ve got the practice down, you'll need the proper tools!
+As you stroll along the oral health aisle at your local pharmacy or market, do you “wax on” or “wax off”?
+Both waxed and unwaxed floss are equally effective at cleaning the gunk from between your choppers, but some folks have reported sensitivity to the waxed or coated varieties in rare cases.
 What about other options?
 Today's floss choices go beyond waxed or unwaxed; there are many options available on the market.
-These include flavored flosses in spearmint, cinnamon and peppermint; anti-plaque, antibacterial and fluoride-coated flosses; threader floss to get under braces and bridges; floss pics (wooden or plastic pics that are also called interdental cleaners); the list keeps going.
+These include flavored flosses in spearmint, cinnamon, and peppermint; anti-plaque, antibacterial, and fluoride-coated flosses; threader floss to get under braces and bridges; floss pics (wooden or plastic pics that are also called interdental cleaners); the list keeps going.
 Whichever variety you choose, effectiveness seems to be less dependent on the type and more on how you use it.